friends-of-presta/security-advisories/_posts/2023-08-28-deserialization-untrusted-data-CWE-502-part1.md

 ### Proof of concept

-In a similar way, the popular library `Monolog` can be hijacked to execute remote code.
-Let’s explain it on a POC.
+Similarly, the popular library `Monolog` can be hijacked to execute remote code.
+Let’s explain it in a POC.

 We created a simple module to demontrate the danger of a deserialization.
 Please note that any php script that include PrestaShop core file `config/config.inc.php` load vendors libraries and consequently `Monolog` (PS 1.7+) or others libraries.